lloydarnold/global-event-persistor/scrapers/gdelt_scrapers/README.md

 To deactivate the virtual environment ```deactivate```

+# livescraper.py Setup

+You will need the inference API in language_models running and the backend running for this code to run.

 # filter.txt format

 Change filter.txt to alter what data you are filtering in.
 Current example usage: